SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 the availability condition takes a list of platform names and versions.
 You use platform names such as ``iOS``, ``macOS``, ``watchOS``, and ``tvOS`` --- for the full list, see :ref:`Attributes_DeclarationAttributes`.
-In addition to specifying major version numbers like iOS 8, you can specify minor versions numbers like iOS 8.3 and macOS 10.10.3.
+In addition to specifying major version numbers like iOS 8 or macOS 10.10, you can specify minor versions numbers like iOS 8.3 and macOS 10.10.3.

 ..
 FIXME: In the above line, changed "OS X 10.10.3" to "macOS 10.10.3",